ssMMiles/discord-interactions/packages/isomorphic-fetch-ponyfill/README.md

 *A fetch ponyfill that supports Node.JS, Service Workers, anything?*

-https://github.com/lquixada/cross-fetch was broken, so this is a working version.
+https://github.com/lquixada/cross-fetch was broken, so I made this.